comboshreddies/tmux_k8s/README.md

 context (k8s_context argument) and namespace (k8s_namespace argument) and optionally sub selected by label selector.
 Label selector is optional parameter.

+pods_list is a list of pods separated by comma, ie ',' simbol

 # example 1: